Skip to main content

 Franklin Graham Drops Bank Over LGBT Rights Stance, Joins Bank That's Sponsoring A Pride Event

-Graham spoke with Craig James of the Family Research Council, which is cheering on Graham’s announcement, on yesterday’s edition of “Washington Watch,” where he explained that he will be switching to BB&T, another North Carolina-based bank.
+Graham spoke with Craig James of the Family Research Council, which is cheering on Graham’s announcement(link is external), on yesterday’s edition of “Washington Watch(link is external),” where he explained that he will be switching to BB&T, another North Carolina-based bank.

 Graham added that anti-LGBT Christians should also boycott Starbucks, Tiffany’s and Nike since they “promote the gay lifestyle.”